-In his theory, Posner posits that the bullets were fired at frames 160, 223 and 313 of the Zapruder film.
-This would mean that the second shot occurred almost five full seconds before the fatal shot, making the time between the first and second much shorter than the interval between the second and third.
+The current view of the proponents of the SBT is that the shots were fired at frames 150-180, 210-223 and 313 of the Zapruder film.
+This would mean that the second shot occurred five full seconds before the fatal shot, making the time between the first and second noticeably shorter than the interval between the second and third.

-The shot pattern evidence establishes that there was only one shot prior to the mid-point between the first and last shots.
-The Posner 'second bullet SBT' hypothesis is cannot be reconciled with the shot pattern evidence.
-If the SBT is correct, it must have occurred on the first shot90.
+The shot pattern witness evidence establishes that there was only one shot prior to the mid-point between the first and last shots.
+This 'second bullet SBT' hypothesis cannot be reconciled with the shot pattern evidence.
+If the SBT is correct, it must have occurred on the first shot97.